Jaakk0S/fixplayground/README.md

     ./docker-run.sh

-This will start the two containers with the respective environment.
+This will start 3 containers with the respective environment.
 They will be bound to
 - 8080: acceptor
-- 8081: initiator
+- 8081: initiator1
+- 8082: initiator2

+The initiators have different settings.

 ## Using the initiator over REST